Federico López

 Federico López Camacho (March 26, 1962 – November 6, 2006), better known as Fico López, was a Puerto Rican professional basketball player.
 He was a member of the Mets de Guaynabo from 1981 to 1997.
+Together with his brother-in-law, Mario Morales, López won various championships in the Puerto Rican league.

 Although he was born in Mexico, López represented the Puerto Rican national team.
-Together with his brother-in-law, Mario Morales, López won various championships in the Puerto Rican league.
+He played for Puerto Rico at the FIBA World Championship in 1986, 1990, 1994 — and at the Olympics in 1988 and 1992.
+During the 1990 World Championship, he was named to the WC All-Tournament Team after leading the tournament in assists and helping Puerto Rico to its best ever finish, fourth, after losing the bronze game to the United States by two points.

 Personal life

 López was born in Mexico City, Mexico, to Cuban parents.
 His father, Federico López Sr. was a star of Cuban basketball during the 1940s and 1950s.
 López was one of the star players of the national team of Puerto Rico.
 He was part of the first national Puerto Rican team to win a game against a national United States team (in Mexico).
-As a member of the Puerto Rican team he participated at the 1988 Summer Olympics in Seoul, South Korea.

 Death

 López died in Guaynabo, Puerto Rico, on November 6, 2006. from an apparent heart attack while playing volleyball with his friends in Caparra Country Club, the court that bears his name and where he grew up in sports since the age of 8.
 López was 44 years old.